Skip to content

 Academic manuscripts and scientific notes

-Kurrent (also called "deutsche Schrift" or "old German cursive") was the dominant handwriting style in German-speaking countries from the 1500s until the early 1900s.
-Its angular, tightly spaced letters look nothing like modern handwriting, which is why most people today can't read it at all.
+Kurrent (also called "deutsche Kurrentschrift" or "alte deutsche Schrift") was the dominant handwriting style in German-speaking countries from the 1500s until the early 1900s.
+Its angular, tightly spaced letters look nothing like modern handwriting, which is why most people today — even native German speakers — cannot read it without training.
+The Kurrent alphabet uses a completely different set of letterforms: many letters (like s, h, e, f) are nearly indistinguishable to untrained eyes.
+Transkribus AI reads Kurrent automatically.

 The standard German handwriting from the 16th to early 20th century